 - Office 365 Groups

 Microsoft is hopeful that these additions will help users manage their email far more efficiently and effectively.

 Get geared up for Office 2019

-While we still need to eagerly await the announcement of an official release date, there’s plenty to be excited about with Office 2019—including plenty of new (and, in many cases, frequently-requested) features.
+There’s plenty to be excited about with Office 2019—including plenty of new (and, in many cases, frequently-requested) features.